Telegram-FOSS-Team/Telegram-FOSS/README.md

       - `git clone --recursive https://github.com/Telegram-FOSS-Team/Telegram-FOSS.git`

 3. Build native FFmpeg and BoringSSL dependencies:
+      - When compiling with GCC install gas-preprocessor.pl (https://github.com/libav/gas-preprocessor) into path i.e. /usr/bin; othrwise you can get the wierd error "GNU assembler not found, install/update gas-preprocessor"
       - Go to the `TMessagesProj/jni` folder and execute the following (define the paths to your NDK and Ninja):

       ```